googleapis/google-api-nodejs-client/README.md

 Note: Your readable stream may be [unstable][stability].
 Use at your own risk.

-Example: Upload an image from a readable stream.
+Example: Upload an image to Google Drive from a readable stream.

 ``` js
 var fs = require('fs');